 Olmo also continued to serve the Puerto Rican Winter League in various capacities, while operating an off-track betting concession in San Juan on the side.51 He returned to San Juan as manager in 1957-58 and led the Senadores again in 1958-59.
 He started the following season as a radio commentator on PRWL games, but rejoined Santurce as manager partway through the season.
 He replaced Ray Murray, who was sacked by owners Ramon and Hiram Cuevas for using Orlando Cepeda in left field.
 Cepeda’s big-league club, San Francisco, had instructed Murray to put him there.52

 Olmo stayed with Santurce in 1960-61, but the PRWL added a new franchise to his birthplace, Arecibo, in 1961-62, and he became manager of the Lobos.
 The municipal stadium, which was already named Estadio Luis Rodríguez Olmo, boosted its capacity.
 After leading Arecibo for one more season, Olmo became general manager for Caguas in 1963-64.
 He then piloted Santurce for two more seasons (1964-65, 1965-66).
 The PRWL named him Manager of the Year seven times.

 Luis and his wife, Emma Paradis, were married on October 27, 1940.
-More than 70 years later, they were still together, although Emma’s health was not as good as her husband’s.
-They had two children.
-Daughter Ana Lucía (born c.
-1941) was still alive in 2011 too, although son Luis Francisco (born 1947) died at age 53.
+More than 70 years later, they were still together, although both were suffering from Alzheimer’s Disease.
+They had two children: daughter Ana Lucía (born c.
+1941) and son Luis Francisco (born 1947, died at age 53).

 Grateful acknowledgment to Luis Olmo for his memories (telephone interview, August 15, 2011).
 Continued thanks to Benny Ayala.